EverestAPI/CelesteTAS-EverestInterop/README.md

 ### Watch Entity

-Enable `Info HUD`, holding info hub hotkey then left-click to add the entity to be watched, while holding watch trigger hotkey to watch trigger, right-click to clear the watching entities.
+Enable `Info HUD`, holding info hud hotkey then left-click to add the entity to be watched, while holding watch trigger hotkey to watch trigger, right-click to clear the watching entities.
 Supports exporting watching entities info via the `StartExportGameInfo` command.

 ### Custom Info